 If you are US-based, you could use your credit card rewards to fly one-way from your closest city over to Europe and then use this offer to go back to the States and return to Europe at a later date.
 The Chase Sapphire Preferred® Card is free in year 1.
-You’ll earn a huge 50,000 bonus points just for signing up (after spending $4,000 on the card).
-50,000 points are worth $625 towards travel and will easily cover a round-trip between Europe and the US, flying on United, British Airways, American Airlines etc, and from a bunch of major US airports including San Francisco, Boston, Chicago, JFK, Denver and more.
+You’ll earn a huge 50,000 bonus points just for signing up (after spending $4,000 USD on the card).
+50,000 points are worth $625 USD towards travel and will easily cover a round-trip between Europe and the US, flying on United, British Airways, American Airlines, etc, and from a bunch of major US airports including San Francisco, Boston, Chicago, JFK, Denver and more.
 Claim this credit card bonus and read our guide on Upgraded Points.

-If you are travelling from London, you will also need to buy a flight to Oslo to get to your start destination, making this a lengthy, if cheap trip.
+If you are traveling from London, you will also need to buy a flight to Oslo to get to your start destination, making this a lengthy, if cheap trip.
 Read more about options for this flight on HeadforPoints.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.